acisops/acis_anomaly_pages/source/dpa_shutdown.rst

 What is the first response?
 ---------------------------

 Our real-time web pages will alert us and the Lead System Engineer will call us.
+We need to:

-We need to process the dump data and make sure that there is nothing anomalous in the data *BEFORE* the shutdown.
+* Process the dump data and make sure that there is nothing anomalous in the data *BEFORE* the shutdown.
 We want to know if a new occurrence looks just like the previous occurrences.
   If yes, it should appear as if in one frame the DPA-A (or DPA-B) turned off.
-We need to process the dump data, send an email to the ACIS team (including Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr), and convene a telecon at the next reasonable moment.
-DPA-A shutdowns require reloading the patches, restarting DEA housekeeping, and resetting the focal plane temperature.
-DPA-B shutdowns only require that the DPA-B be powered back on.
+* Send an email to the ACIS team (including Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr)
+* Convene a telecon at the next reasonable moment.
+* DPA-A shutdowns require reloading the patches, restarting DEA housekeeping, and resetting the focal plane temperature.
+* DPA-B shutdowns only require that the DPA-B be powered back on.

 Impacts
 -------